Fast track pavement licence

 There are specific requirements of the fast track application process:

-- the table and chairs licence will be issued for 12 months;
+- the table and chairs licence will be issued up to 30 September 2021

-- the proposed area for tables and chairs must give enough space to allow people to pass whilst keeping the appropriate social distances - from 4 July 2020 businesses should ensure that where possible a 2 metre gap should be in place but if this is not possible then this gap can be reduced to a minimum of 1 metre plus with the appropriate mitigation;
+- the proposed area for tables and chairs must give enough space to allow people to pass whilst keeping the appropriate social distances - from 4 July 2020 businesses should ensure that where possible a two metre gap should be in place but if this is not possible then this gap can be reduced to a minimum of one metre plus with the appropriate mitigation